kumahq/kuma-website/app/_src/policies/introduction.md

 - MeshSubset: same as Mesh but filters only proxies who have matching `targetRef.tags`
 - MeshService: all proxies with a tag `kuma.io/service` equal to `targetRef.name`.{% if_version gte:2.9.x %} This can work differently when using [explicit services](#using-policies-with-meshservice-meshmultizoneservice-and-meshexternalservice){% endif_version %}.
 - MeshGateway: targets proxies matched by the named MeshGateway
-    - Note that it's very strongly recommended to target MeshGateway proxies using this kind, as opposed to MeshService/MeshServiceSubset.
 - MeshServiceSubset: same as `MeshService` but further refine to proxies that have matching `targetRef.tags`. ⚠️This is deprecated from version 2.9.x ⚠️.

 Consider the two example policies below: